20Bubba20/Painful-Prep/README.md

 The Painting Prep App is an app for customers of Painless Prep.
 The app will allow customers to take pictures of windows to detect window dimensions, which can then be used by Painless Prep to manufacture custom window covers.
 The `demo_tool` is a prototype for the Painting Prep App.
 Currently, the `demo_tool` takes a picture containing a window as input and returns the dimensions of the window in inches.
 This `demo_tool` proves the project feasible.

+The `two_marker_detect` tool also provides dimensions of windows in pictures, but relies on two ArUco markers placed in opposing corners of the window to do so.
+This tool has an increased reliability compared to the `demo_tool`.

 ## Usage

 To use the `demo_tool`, follow the below steps if taking a new picture.
 If using an existing image in the project repository, skip to step 6: